 Presentation held at the Boonoona Ski Lodge from 5 pm onwards.

+Typically on a Monday, but this year Wednesday it is.
 This race is a lot of fun and if you blink you will miss it, short & sharp.

 Skiers leave the gate at 30-second intervals which are different to all races during XC Ski Week.
 This race has traditionally been a club race for Kosciusko Alpine Club (KAC) members but it is open to all.
 An excellent lunch is provided after the race at the KAC lodge at Charlotte Pass.